MartinStoller/time-tracking-software/README.md

 The main purpose of this project was to:

   - improve my Spring-Boot and Java skills

+  - Learn to develop Software collaboratively (So far I had mostly worked on my own)

   - improve my Git skills and learn to code in a group (working in agile environment, communication, pull-requests/merging, branches,...)